SpatialDataCommons/CDR-analysis-tools-hadoop/Interpolation/README.md

 * max_size_cdr_by_uid: set to be the maximum array size of cdr of each particular user
 * max_size_interpolation: set to be the max size of interpolation according to what you have in the cell tower mapping raw data
-* od_date: set to the date you want to perform origin destination to (format "yyyy-mm-dd")

 For example, see [config_big.json](../sample_configs/config_big.json) in line from 34 to 38